byuccl/f4pga-classroom/Setup_And_Tutorials/Step2_Installing_Testing.md

 In addition, you should have a .bit file in directory: `$HOME/symbiflow-examples/xc7/counter_test/build/basys3/top.bit` which you can use to program your board.
 It is a simple counter which blinks the right 4 LEDS's (LED[3] will blink at about 1Hz, the 3 to the right of it will be correspondingly faster).

 Congratulations!
 You have Symbiflow up and working on your machine.

+If the above did not work, contact a Symbiflow TA for help.
+They can get you on the right path immediately.